 - This event has passed.

 This three-part series will illuminate what kinds of food were eaten by different people in colonial Virginia.
-Discover each week how to prepare a simple recipe.
-Every 30-minute session spotlights a dish eaten by one of the following groups: the Mason family, people enslaved at Gunston Hall, and the white laborers, shopkeepers, and tenant farmers of Virginia.
+Discover how to prepare a simple recipe each week.
+Every 45-minute session spotlights a dish eaten by one of the following groups: the Mason family, people enslaved at Gunston Hall, and the white laborers, shopkeepers, and tenant farmers of Virginia.
 Participants will discover how social class and wealth affected what food people had access to.